 Williams beats Azarenka for 5th US Open, 17th Slam

-As a jittery Williams headed to the sideline after dropping a set for the first time in the tournament, she threw her racket, which ricocheted onto the court.
+As a jittery Williams headed to the sideline after dropping a set for the first time in the tournament, she chucked her racket, which ricocheted onto the court.

-When play resumed in the third set, Williams put aside everything and did what she does best: She came through to win a major match.
+When play resumed, in the crucible of a third set, Williams put aside everything and did what she does best: She came through in the clutch to win a major match.
 Facing her only test of the past two weeks, the No. 1-seeded Williams overcame No. 2 Azarenka 7-5, 6-7 (6), 6-1 on Sunday for her 17th Grand Slam championship.

 “When you’re always trying to write history, or join history in my case, maybe you just get a little more nervous than you should.
 I also think it’s kind of cool, because it means that it means a lot to you.
 It means a lot to me, this trophy,” Williams said, pointing her right hand at her fifth silver cup from the U.S. Open, “and every single trophy that I have.”

 Williams has won twice in a row at Flushing Meadows — beating Azarenka in three sets each time — and four of the past six major tournaments overall.
 Her 17 titles are the sixth-most in history for a woman, only one behind Martina Navratilova and Chris Evert, and the same total as the men’s record-holder, Roger Federer.

 “It feels really good to be in that same league as him,” said Williams, who earned $3.6 million in prize money.

 This one did not come easily, even though it appeared to be nearly over when Williams went ahead by two breaks at 4-1 in the second set.
 She served for the match at 5-4 and 6-5 — only to have the gutsy Azarenka, a two-time Australian Open winner, break each time.